 Viewing Monitored Targets

-When setting up a new Prometheus server, it's a good practice to check whether it is scraping all of its targets correctly.
+When setting up a new Prometheus server, one of the first things you will want to check is whether it is scraping its targets correctly.

 Navigate to http://<machine-ip>:9090/targets to view a list of all targets, grouped by their scrape configuration in the Prometheus server configuration file: